meirm/pygrabber/README.md

 # PyGrabber
-PyGrabber is a Python script that implements a simple polling mechanism to grab data from a source system.
-It can be used as a starting point for building a custom data extraction tool that fits your specific needs.
+PyGrabber is a Python script that implements a simple polling mechanism to grab python scripts from a source system and execute it.
+The script is designed to be run as a standalone process and can be controlled using Unix signals.

 ## Getting started
 1. Clone the repository: